ibm-cloud-docs/apps/tutorials/tutorial_microservice.md

 1. From your DevOps toolchain, click **Delivery Pipeline**, and then select **Deploy Stage**.
 2. Click **View logs and history**.
-3. In the log file, find the application URL:
+3. In the log file, find the app's URL:

     At the end of the log file, search for the word `urls` or `view`.
 For example, you might see a line in the log file that's similar to `urls: my-app-devhost.mybluemix.net` or `View the application health at: http://<ipaddress>:<port>/health`.